instantOS/instantos.github.io/README.md

 </div>

 ## [Contributing](https://instantos.github.io/instantos.github.io/repoinfo)
-a list of repos, todo and some guidelines can be found [here](https://instantos.github.io/instantos.github.io/repoinfo).
+A list of repos, todo and some guidelines can be found [here](https://instantos.github.io/instantos.github.io/repoinfo).

 --------
 ## instantOS is still in early beta, contributions always welcome